kazuki-irie/dct-fast-weights/README.md

 [Training and Generating Neural Networks in Compressed Weight Space](https://openreview.net/forum?id=qU1EUxdVd_D).

 The main code includes:
-* DCT LSTM: LSTM whose weights are encoded by discrete cosine transform (DCT).
+* DCT LSTM: LSTMs whose weights are encoded by discrete cosine transform (DCT).
-* DCT Fast weight RNNs: RNNs whose weights are encoded by DCT and the DCT coefficients are parameterized by LSTMs.
+* DCT fast weight RNN: RNNs whose weights are encoded by DCT, and the DCT coefficients are parameterized by LSTMs.

 The language modeling experiments reported in the paper were produced by porting code (with minor changes due to some clean-up) of this repository in a fork of [this toolkit](https://github.com/manuvn/lpRNN-awd-lstm-lm).